CCBDA-UPC/Assignments-2025/Lab08.md

 _$ API_ID=9h1wag0ywe
 ```

-The following step binds the created API Gateway with the Lambda function deployed before.
+The following step uses `aws apigatewayv2 create-integration` to bind the created API Gateway with the Lambda function deployed before.
 Make sure that you save the value of the `INTEGRATION_ID` variable using the "IntegrationId" response field.

 ```bash
 _$ aws apigatewayv2 create-integration \